acequants/ems/README.md

 ### Setup Environment Variables

-Create a .env.local file at the root of the project folder with the following keys.
+Create a .env.local file at the root of the project folder.
 Clerk is used to manage user authentication, more about it here [https://clerk.com](https://clerk.com).
 Sign-up at clerk to acquire API keys before filling in the values below.